Miranda Cosgrove: 2020s

 In 2021, Cosgrove played Rachel in the independent film North Hollywood.
 She reprised her role as Carly Shay in an iCarly revival, which premiered on Paramount+ in June 2021, and ran for three seasons until July 2023.
 She additionally served as an executive producer for the series, on which Cosgrove stated "I knew from a really young age how the executive producer of the show pretty much got to decide almost every aspect, now I get to have a say in everything."
 The first season received a 100% rating on Rotten Tomatoes.
 She won the award for Favorite Female TV Star at the 2022 Kids' Choice Awards, marking her second win from the association.
 Cosgrove told Yahoo!
 Lifestyle in 2022 that she has no plans to return to music.

-Cosgrove had a starring role in the comedy film Drugstore June, which earned a limited theatrical release in February 2024.
+Cosgrove had a role in the comedy film Drugstore June, which earned a limited theatrical release in February 2024.
 She next starred in the Netflix film Mother of the Bride opposite Brooke Shields, which was released in May 2024.
 Of her experience with the film, Cosgrove said that "all the people in this movie were so nice, from the crew to all the actors.
-It couldn’t have come at a more perfect moment in my life."
+It couldn't have come at a more perfect moment in my life."
 While Mother of the Bride received mixed reviews, Amy Amatangelo of Paste believed Cosgrove "shines" in the film's emotional moments, and Courtney Howard of Variety called her performance "nuanced" and "thoughtful".
 Cosgrove then reprised the role of Margo in Despicable Me 4, which was released in July 2024.